Menu

 How to Choose Your Radar Slalom Waterski in 2026

 Maximize your Okanagan summer with a new slalom ski!
-Whether you’re skiing the course, enjoying peaceful mornings on Kalamalka Lake, or simply getting back into the sport, the right ski can make all the difference.
+Whether you're skiing the course, enjoying calm mornings on Kalamalka Lake, or just getting back into the sport, the right ski can make all the difference.

-One of the most common things we see at Attridge is skiers clinging to older gear for too long.
-Upgrading to a modern Radar ski makes a noticeable difference.
-For beginners and older skiers, it means easier starts, smoother turns, and less strain on your body.
-Experienced skiers can use a Radar ski to hit personal bests on the course or simply enjoy those calm mornings.
-Simply put, today’s skis are designed to help you ski better, easier, and longer.
+One of the most common things we see at Attridge is skiers holding onto older gear for too long.
+The difference when upgrading to a modern Radar ski is immediate.
+For beginners and older skiers this can mean easier starts, smoother turns, and less strain on your body.
+For experienced skiers this can mean a ski that helps you hit a personal best on the course — or just maximize enjoyment on those calm mornings.
+Simply put, today's skis are designed to help you ski better, easier, and longer.

-We specialize in Radar because they consistently deliver the best performance for the diverse waterskiers in the Okanagan Valley.
+We specialize in Radar because they consistently deliver the best performance for the wide range of waterskiers in the Okanagan Valley.

 01 — The Lineup